brianstorti/brianstorti.github.io/_posts/2015-01-31-implementing-a-priority-queue-in-ruby.md

 ### First, some definitions

 I just want to define what a queue and a priority queue are before we go to the implementation.
-If you are already comfortable with these definitions, fell free to jump to the next section.
+If you are already comfortable with these definitions, feel free to jump to the next section.

 A queue is a data structure in which the items added first, will be the first to be removed, also known as first-in first-out.
 Ruby has a queue implementation in its standard library, and the usage is quite simple: